Peter Richardson (British director): "The Outer Limits"

 Richardson and Planer started performing at London's Comedy Store in 1979, calling themselves "The Outer Limits".
 They performed short sketches parodying different television styles, for example sitcom and American police drama.
 They used visual comedy and often mimed over-the-top scenes of cartoon violence.
 At this point, various television companies were taking note of the rapidly growing "alternative comedy" scene, BBC producer Paul Jackson being the first to commission a programme from regular performers at the Comedy Store.
 This became 1980's Boom Boom...Out Go The Lights.
 Jackson's decision to only showcase solo performers, featuring Planer's Neil character instead of The Outer Limits as a duo angered Richardson, who began a long-standing feud with Jackson.
-Mike in BBC comedy The Young Ones was written with Richardson in mind but he did not take part for reasons partly connected to his earlier disagreement with Paul Jackson and due his commitments with The Comic Strip.
+Mike in BBC comedy The Young Ones was written with Richardson in mind but he did not take part for reasons partly connected to his earlier disagreement with Paul Jackson and due to his commitments with The Comic Strip.
 Richardson was replaced by Christopher Ryan.
 The Outer Limits were hired by Kevin Rowland as an opening act for Dexy's Midnight Runners on their tour of The Projected Passion Revue in 1981.

 The Comic Strip Presents...

 As a result of searching for a West End venue to stage The Wild Boys, Richardson and Michael White found a new possible venue for his comedy club, the Boulevard Theatre in the Raymond Revue Bar, run by Paul Raymond.
 Richardson called it The Comic Strip, taking with him a core group from the Comedy Store.
 It opened in October 1980 and ran until 1981, when the troupe went on a national tour.
 Richardson approached producer Mike Bolland, the new Channel Four youth and entertainment commissioning editor to propose a series of Comic Strip films for the channel.
 Bolland agreed to his proposal, his first commission for the station and Jeremy Isaacs quickly approved the budget.
-The series opener, Five Go Mad in Dorset was the first comedy shown on the new channel on its opening night in November 1982.

-The Comic Strip Presents... ran from 1982 to 1988 on Channel 4 and then continued from 1990 to 1993 on the BBC.
+The series opener, Five Go Mad in Dorset was the first comedy shown on the new channel on its opening night in November 1982.The Comic Strip Presents... ran from 1982 to 1988 on Channel 4 and then continued from 1990 to 1993 on the BBC.
 Richardson wrote more than half of the shows together with his writing partner Pete Richens, and he also directed most of the BBC series.
 In 1998 Richardson, Planer, Mayall and Edmondson reunited to appear in new film Four Men in a Car, about four obnoxious sales representatives.
 This was followed up by 2000s Four Men in a Plane.
 Richardson returned to Channel 4 with the Comic Strip film, Sex Actually in 2005.
 In 2011, he wrote and directed The Hunt for Tony Blair.
-In 2012, he wrote and directed, Five Go To Rehab which premiered on Gold.
+In 2012, he wrote and directed, Five Go to Rehab which premiered on Gold.